Part Time Day

 This course is superseded.
 You can still enrol in this course, and you will be contacted if you need to transition into the next version when it is available.

-This is a part time day course.
-You will need to attend approximately 21.2 hours of class, over 1 day a week, for 34 weeks.
-As well as the in-class component, you will need to complete approximately 2.8 hours of other study per week.
+This is a part time mixed mode course.
+You will need to attend approximately 7.5 hours of class, over 1 day a week, for 96 weeks.

-You may also be required to complete approximately 40.6 hours of additional study each week outside of class hours, including Self directed and workplace learning.
+You may also be required to complete approximately 15.5 hours of additional study each week outside of class hours, including self directed assessment preparation and workplace learning (independent study, research, practice and assignments).

 IS THIS COURSE RIGHT FOR YOU?